phpstan/phpstan/website/src/config-reference.md

 ### `phpVersion`

-**default**: `null` (current PHP version is used)
+**default**: `null`

-If you want to analyse a codebase as if it was written for a different PHP version than you're currently running, change the `phpVersion` parameter:
+PHPStan can be configured to analyse the codebase as if it was written for a different PHP version than you're currently running.

+It determines the PHP version it should use for the analysis in the following order of priority:

+1. The `phpVersion` parameter
 ```yaml
 parameters:
     phpVersion: 70400 # PHP 7.4
 ```

-PHPStan will automatically infer the `config.platform.php` version from the last `composer.json` file it can find, if not configured in the PHPStan configuration file.
+2. `config.platform.php` version from the last `composer.json` file it can find.
+3. currently running PHP version

 ### `inferPrivatePropertyTypeFromConstructor`